acook/OfficeKeyFix/README.md

 # OfficeKeyFix

-Unbinds the Office Key (Shift+Control+Alt+Win) related shortcuts, allowing you to use Office+W in other applications.
+Unbinds the Office Key (Shift+Control+Alt+Win) related shortcuts, also known as the "hyper" key combination, allowing you to use Office+W and other shortcuts in other applications.
+Or just to avoid opening Yammer by accident.

 # Build